Dutch people: Language

 The Dutch language has many dialects.
-These dialects are usually grouped into six main categories; Hollandic, West-Flemish/Zeelandic, East Flemish, Brabantic and Limburgish, although Limburgish is reckognized as a regional language under part 2 of the European Charter for Regional or Minority Languages.
-The Dutch part of Low Saxon is sometimes also viewed as a dialect of Dutch as it falls in the area of the Dutch standard language, although it is reckognized as a regional language.
+These dialects are usually grouped into six main categories; Hollandic, West-Flemish/Zeelandic, East Flemish, Brabantic and Limburgish, although Limburgish is recognized as a regional language under part 2 of the European Charter for Regional or Minority Languages.
+The Dutch part of Low Saxon is sometimes also viewed as a dialect of Dutch as it falls in the area of the Dutch standard language, although it is recognized as a regional language.
 Of these dialects, Hollandic and Dutch Low Saxon are solely spoken by Northerners.
 Brabantic, East Flemish, West-Flemish/Zeelandic and Limburgish are cross border dialects in this respect.
 Lastly, the dialectal situation is characterised by the major distinction between 'Hard G' and 'Soft G' speaking areas (see also Dutch phonology).
 Some linguists subdivide these into approximately 28 distinct dialects.

 Dutch immigrants also exported the Dutch language.
 Dutch was spoken by some settlers in the United States as a native language from the arrival of the first permanent Dutch settlers in 1615, surviving in isolated ethnic pockets until about 1900, when it ceased to be spoken except by first generation Dutch immigrants.
 The Dutch language nevertheless had a significant impact on the region around New York.
 For example, the first language of U.S. president Martin Van Buren was Dutch.
 Most of the Dutch immigrants of the 20th century quickly began to speak the language of their new country.
 For example, of the inhabitants of New Zealand, 0.7% say their home language is Dutch, despite the percentage of Dutch heritage being considerably higher.